Too Tired to Die

-Too Tired to Die is a 1998 American-Korean independent comedy-drama film written and directed by Wonsuk Chin and starring Takeshi Kaneshiro (in his first American debut) and Mira Sorvino.
+Too Tired to Die is a 1998 American-Korean independent comedy-drama film written and directed by Wonsuk Chin and starring Takeshi Kaneshiro (in his American debut) and Mira Sorvino.
 The film is about a young Japanese man who learns he has only twelve hours left to live.
 It was shot in June 1997 and premiered at the Sundance Film Festival on January 20, 1998, in the American Spectrum section.